-- (2) Accounts receivable from card issuers are measured at FVOCI as they are held to collect contractual cash flows and can sell the receivable.
-Fair value is estimated by discounting future cash flows using market rates for similar items. - (3) The carrying values of trade accounts receivable, other accounts receivable, trade accounts payable and other accounts payable are measured at amortized cost and are recorded at their original amount, less the provision for impairment and adjustment to present value, when applicable.
-The carrying values is assumed to approximate their fair values, taking into consideration the realization of these balances, and settlement terms do not exceed 60 days. - (4) The Group enters into derivative financial instruments with financial institutions with investment grade credit ratings.
-Non-deliverable forward contracts are valued using valuation techniques, which employ the use of market observable inputs. - (5) Accounts payable to clients, loans and financing, and obligations to FIDC senior quota holders are measured at amortized cost.
-Fair values are estimated by discounting future cash flows using weighted average cost of capital rate.
+- (3) The carrying values of trade accounts receivable, other accounts receivable, trade accounts payable and other accounts payable are measured at amortized cost and are recorded at their original amount, less the provision for impairment and adjustment to present value, when applicable.
+The carrying values is assumed to approximate their fair values, taking into consideration the realization of these balances, and settlement terms do not exceed 60 days. - (4) The Group enters into derivative financial instruments with financial institutions with investment grade credit ratings. - Non-deliverable forward contracts are valued using valuation techniques, which employ the use of market observable inputs.
+Accounts payable to clients, loans and financing, and obligations to FIDC senior quota holders are measured at amortized cost.
+Fair - values are estimated by discounting future cash flows using weighted average cost of capital rate.